alexec/dashing-example/README.md

 * Get same data from a URL, possbily having to authenticate.
 * Parse that data (if it is HTML we can [use Mechianize](http://mechanize.rubyforge.org)).
 * Loop though the data to find the interesting information.
-* Filter that information, e.g. based on status
+* Filter that information, e.g. based on status.
 * Post that information to one of more widgets.

     SCHEDULER.every '15m', :first_in => 0 do |job|